 Alicia Cruz believes that the act of walking can be a grounding tool to help people feel more present and mindful.
 But not just walking anywhere – walking outdoors.
 By listening to the sounds of nature, Alicia says people can feel more connected to their spirit, mind, and body.

-We recently sat down with Alicia to hear about the Wellness Walks she leads, how she finds her park, and how she feels about sharing park experiences with her community.
+We sat down with Alicia to hear about the Wellness Walks she leads, how she finds her park, and how she feels about sharing park experiences with her community.

 How do you find your park?